gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 and evaluate whether this brings novel ecological insights regarding the identification of exceptional biodiversity areas.

-Ecological communities can be viewed as simply an assemblage of species.
-Such a view opens the perspective of predicting community composition from predictions of individual species, the aim of species distribution models (SDMs).
+Ecological communities are at their simplest an assemblage of species.
+Viewing them as such opens the perspective of predicting community composition from predictions of individual species, the aim of species distribution models (SDMs) [@Guisan2005PreSpe].
 Community-level modelling from SDMs is not an especially novel idea [@Ferrier2002ExtSta; @Ferrier2006SpaMod], but it is increasingly relevant with the advent of large-scale, massive, and open data sources on species occurrences, often contributed by citizens, such as eBird and GBIF.
-At their core, SDMs aim to predict the distribution of a species based on information about where the species was previously reported, matched with environmental data at those locations, and then make predictions at other (unsampled) locations based on their respective environmental conditions.
-Going from single-species SDMs to a whole community is not a trivial task -- many alternatives have been suggested, such as stacked species distribution models (SSDMs) [@Ferrier2006SpaMod], spatially explicit species assemblage modelling (SESAM) [@Guisan2011SesNew], joint species distribution models (JSDMs) [@Pollock2014UndCoo], and hierarchical modeling of species communities (HMSC) [@Ovaskainen2017HowMak].
-Reasons behind these alternative methods vary, but there are some reasons to believe that even S-SDMs, in a sense the most simple and less community-specific method, provide reliable community predictions [@Norberg2019ComEva; @Zurell2020TesSpe].
+At their core, SDMs aim to predict the distribution of a species based on information about where the species was previously reported, matched with environmental data at those locations, and then make predictions at other (unsampled) locations based on their respective environmental conditions .
+Going from single-species SDMs to a whole community is not a trivial task -- many alternatives have been suggested, such as stacked species distribution models (S-SDMs) [@Ferrier2006SpaMod], spatially explicit species assemblage modelling (SESAM) [@Guisan2011SesNew], joint species distribution models (JSDMs) [@Pollock2014UndCoo], and hierarchical modeling of species communities (HMSC) [@Ovaskainen2017HowMak].
+These alternative methods have all have different strenghts, but even S-SDMs, in a sense the most simple and less community-specific method, have been shown to provide reliable community predictions [@Norberg2019ComEva; @Zurell2020TesSpe].
+This is important, as in the context of large scale studies with a high number of sites and species, such as required for uniqueness analysis on extended continuous scales, reducing the model complexity with a simpler, yet efficient model as an S-SDM can be critical in terms of required computations.
 Regardless of the method used, community-level analyses can be applied on the resulting community prediction [@Ferrier2006SpaMod], something which has been lacking for measures other than species richness [@Ferrier2006SpaMod].
 This is true for the framework of local contributions to beta diversity (LCBD) [@Legendre2013BetDiv], measuring the uniqueness of communities, which to our knowledge has never been applied on SDM results.

 However, applying local contributions to beta diversity on SDM predictions raises the issue of calculating the uniqueness scores on much larger community